Hierarchical Risk Parity

-Hierarchical Risk Parity (HRP) is an advanced investment portfolio optimization framework developed in 2016 by Marcos López de Prado at Guggenheim Partners and Cornell University.
-HRP is a probabilistic graph-based alternative to the prevailing mean-variance optimization (MVO) framework developed by Harry Markowitz in 1952, and for which he received the Nobel Prize in economic sciences.
+Hierarchical Risk Parity (HRP) is an advanced investment portfolio optimization framework developed in 2016 by Marcos López de Prado.
+HRP is a probabilistic graph-based alternative to the prevailing mean-variance optimization (MVO) framework developed by Harry Markowitz.
 HRP algorithms apply discrete mathematics and machine learning techniques to create diversified and robust investment portfolios that outperform MVO methods out-of-sample.
 HRP aims to address the limitations of traditional portfolio construction methods, particularly when dealing with highly correlated assets.
 Following its publication, HRP has been implemented in numerous open-source libraries, and received multiple extensions.

-Key Features
+Key features

 HRP portfolios have been proposed as a robust alternative to traditional quadratic optimization methods, including the Critical Line Algorithm (CLA) of Markowitz.
 HRP addresses three central issues commonly associated with quadratic optimizers: numerical instability, excessive concentration in a small number of assets, and poor out-of-sample performance.

 HRP leverages techniques from graph theory and machine learning to construct diversified portfolios using only the information embedded in the covariance matrix.
 Unlike quadratic programming methods, HRP does not require the covariance matrix to be invertible.
 Consequently, HRP remains applicable even in cases where the covariance matrix is ill-conditioned or singular—conditions under which standard optimizers fail.

 Monte Carlo simulations indicate that HRP achieves lower out-of-sample variance than CLA, despite the fact that minimizing variance is the explicit optimization objective of CLA.
 Furthermore, HRP portfolios exhibit lower realized risk compared to those generated by traditional risk parity methodologies.
 Empirical backtests have demonstrated that HRP would have historically outperformed conventional portfolio construction techniques.

 Algorithms within the HRP framework are characterized by the following features: